 Traditionally, Chinese investors were accustomed to making their own financial investment decisions, such as trading stocks or purchasing bank time deposits.
 With the increasing complexity of the Chinese capital markets and increased choice of financial products, they are now gradually accepting the concept of diversified asset allocation and specialized asset management services.
 This trend of increased financial products, and the overall wealth creation in China, has driven the expansion of our business and our industry.
-According to the 2019 China Private Banking Report jointly issued by China Construction Bank and Boston Consulting Group, the investable financial assets of individuals in China reached RMB147 trillion by the end of 2018, and is expected to reach RMB243 trillion in 2023, representing an 11% compound annual growth rate.
+According to the 2019 China Private Banking Report jointly issued by China Construction Bank and Boston Consulting Group, the investable financial assets of individuals in China reached RMB147 trillion by the end of 2018, and is expected to reach RMB243 trillion in 2023, representing an 11.0% compound annual growth rate.
 Also according to this report, the total number of Chinese high net worth individuals who own more than RMB6 million in investable financial assets has reached 1.67 million by the end of 2018 and is expected to reach 2.41 million by the end of 2023.
 Moreover, the penetration rate for professional services in China is substantially lower than that of developed countries, which we believe creates a strong potential for growth for China's independent wealth management firms.
 In interacting with our clients, we have also observed that Chinese high net worth clients are becoming more and more sophisticated and accustomed to professional financial services.
 We anticipate that this will further increase the penetration rate of China's wealth management industry to catch up with international standards.

-Although still in rapid expansion, the wealth management industry in China also continues to encounter challenges arising from periodic volatility in Chinese and global financial markets and more stringent regulations.
-Specifically in 2018, China was faced with combined challenges of economic de-leveraging, continued slump of the A-share market and increased defaults of bonds and other financial products including peer-to-peer online loans.
-While it may be difficult to navigate these conditions, we believe these challenges will enable the more sophisticated, established players in the industry to consolidate their positions in the market.
-We believe that our deep experience in distributing a wide range of multi-asset product offerings, combined with our strict internal controls and compliance procedures, will help us to effectively handle economic fluctuations and regulatory changes.
+Although still in its rapid expansion, the wealth management industry in China also continues to encounter challenges arising from the volatility in Chinese and global financial markets and stringent regulations.
+Despite of factors such as Sino-US trade tensions, turbulence in Hong Kong, deterioration of economy, and the market trend favouring standardized products, we believe our long-standing client relationships and the first-mover advantage will enable us to be well positioned to design and distribute a wide range of multi-asset product offerings, which will help us maintain our leading position in the market and capture potential industry consolidation opportunities.
+We believe that our deep experience in distributing a wide range of multi-asset product offerings, combined with our strict internal controls and compliance procedures, will facilitate us to effectively handle economic fluctuations and regulatory changes.

-As part of China's reform and opening policy, the Chinese government has further liberalized the financial industry in 2018, including relaxing the limits on foreign ownership of joint ventures in China's financial sectors.
+As part of China's reform and opening policy, the Chinese government has further liberalized the financial industry in 2019, including lifting certain restrictions on the business scope of financial institutions such as foreign banks, securities companies and fund management companies, reducing quantitative entry conditions for foreign investors to invest in banking and insurance institutions and carry out these businesses, relaxing the limits on foreign ownership of joint ventures in China's financial sectors such as banking, securities investment fund management companies, securities and insurance companies.
 We believe this will have a long-term impact on the competitive landscape of China's financial industry, and we will actively seek new cooperation opportunities with these foreign financial institutions in different aspects despite the potential competition.